maisnamraju/hagura/_posts/2017-06-05-modularizing-nginx-blocks-for-more-modular-config.md

 ```

-As there is a lot of redundant code, we could break down the code into smaller reusable snippets; To start with, we can start with breaking down the code into two reusable snippets
+As there is a lot of redundant code, you can see that it becomes difficult to debug whenever something is wrong; We could make this easier  by breaking down the code into smaller blocks that can be imported; To start with, we can start with breaking down the code into three reusable snippets
 1. The ssl configuration
-2. the code for the reverse proxy and the .well-known
+2. the code for the reverse proxy
+3. the .well-known route

 ##### The SSL Config
 We can see that in the two blocks, the following configuration is common; which is the ssl config for our site.
-We could place this into the `/etc/nginx/snippets` folder and name it `ssl-config.conf`
+We could place this into the `/etc/nginx/snippets` folder and name it `ssl-config.conf`; this can later be imported into our server blocks;

 ```
    ssl_certificate /etc/certificates/live/demo.example.com/fullchain.pem;